3mawy/Flask-Superburger-REST-API/README.md

 - Hosted LIVE at [https://superburger-suez.herokuapp.com/](https://superburger-suez.herokuapp.com/)
 - Authentication: Auth0 JWT, auth login samples can be found in the "auth0 credentials.md" file
 - To login to the LIVE website [Login](/login) to login to the Local ENV use [Login Local](/login-local)

+##DATA MODELING:
+src/models.py

+The schema for the database and helper methods to simplify API behavior are in models.py:

+    There are three tables created: MenuItem, Category, and Size

+    Each table has an insert, update, delete, and format helper functions.

 ##Getting Started

 ### Installing Dependencies